 Then you must begin looking for clients.
 As a marketer, your clients are all around you; it’s just a matter of communicating with them in a language they understand.
 This is referred to as their pain points.

 These are the issues that are causing them anguish because they are unresolved.
 A business that wants to conduct Facebook ad campaigns but does not have somebody on their staff who is experienced enough has a pain point.
 They know they can sell more things, but they’re stuck since they can’t create a Facebook campaign that will offer them a return on investment.

 By focusing on your customer persona, you will know exactly what to say to convince them that your drop servicing business can solve one of their most pressing problems (in this case, their desire to launch Facebook ad campaigns).

 Through your landing pages, social media posts, commercials, and any other content in your marketing process, you’ll demonstrate that you understand the problem.
-This will assist them to go through the Customer Value Journey, from being unaware of your drop servicing business to becoming paying clients.
-That’s the fundamentals of the drop servicing platform.
+This will assist them in going through the Customer Value Journey, from being unaware of your drop servicing business to becoming paying clients.
+These are the fundamentals of the drop servicing platform.

 And once you’re ready to begin, there are only a few things you must define…